monsoonmaelstrom/book2/book2.md

 I need to make sure he can’t use his magic at all, and the only way I know how to accomplish that is to use mine to make such a mess of both of our energy meridians that *neither* of us can do anything.
 Because if he can use his magic, he can stop Davy from getting us away from here.
 He could drop the cliff on them, or freeze the river, or sink the boats or a thousand other things, all of which result in us losing.

-So just like I did to Liam on the archery field, I grab onto Iverson and trust Alex, Davy, and now Liam to handle the rest.
+So like I did to Liam on the archery field, I grab onto Iverson and trust Alex, Davy, and now Liam to handle the rest.

 I continue weaving my magic through Iverson’s with the sole goal of creating such a mess that we’re both mired in it for a good, long while.
 I’m distantly aware of the air rushing past me, and then being under water.

-Then there’s nothing but darkness and the feeling of someone struggling against me, trying to shove me away but I just hold on tighter.
+Then there’s nothing but darkness and the feeling of someone struggling against me, trying to shove me away but I hold on tighter.
 Then there’s pain, and more pain, but I keep holding on.

 Then there’s nothing.